The-AI-Alliance/community/CONTRIBUTING.md

 👍🎉 First off, thank you for taking the time to contribute to AI Alliance initiatives! 🎉👍

-This document describes our guidelines for contributing.
+This document describes our guidelines for contributing, whether it is a new project you want to bring to the AI Alliance or help with an existing project.
 They are guidelines, not rules.
-Use your best judgment and feel free to propose changes to this document in a pull request.
+Use your best judgment and feel free to propose changes to this document in a [pull request](https://github.com/The-AI-Alliance/community/pulls), [open a discussion](https://github.com/orgs/The-AI-Alliance/discussions), or [send us email](mailto:contact@thealliance.ai).

 ## What Should I Know Before I Get Started?

 We welcome contributions to Alliance projects, but contributors must accept certain agreements and conditions, discussed here.
-See also the AI Alliance page on [governance](https://thealliance.ai/governance) for more information.
+See also the [AI Alliance governance](https://thealliance.ai/governance) for more general information.

+### Two Kinds of Projects

+We distinguish between two types of projects:

+* **Managed** projects live in the [`The-AI-Alliance`](https://github.com/The-AI-Alliance/) GitHub organization.
+They are wholly owned by the Alliance and maintained by Alliance members.
+* **Supported** projects meet needs that are important to the Alliance, but they are owned and managed elsewhere by Alliance members, with contributions from other Alliance collaborators.

+The best way to find out about all the existing projects is to browse `The-AI-Alliance` GitHub organization [README](https://github.com/The-AI-Alliance/) and [website](https://the-ai-alliance.github.io/).
+See also the Alliance website [Our Work](https://thealliance.ai/our-work) page, which is the best place to find out about non-coding projects, such as those for education and policy initiatives.
+The [Contributing Projects to the AI Alliance](CONTRIBUTING_PROJECTS.md) page discusses how you can propose projects for adoption by the Alliance.

 ### The AI Alliance Code of Conduct

-This project adheres to our [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md).
+All projects and activities adhere to our [Code of Conduct](https://github.com/The-AI-Alliance/community/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 If you observe unacceptable behavior, follow the instructions in the document to report it.

 ### Developer Certificate of Origin

 The AI Alliance utilizes the Linux Foundation’s [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on a per-commit basis to enable contributions to Core Projects.
-The DCO does not require the committer to give away ownership of the contribution - your IP remains yours and others' IP remains theirs.
+The DCO is your way of affirming to us that your contribution is legally yours to contribute, but it does not require you to give away ownership of the contribution - your IP remains yours and others' IP remains theirs.

 Using DCO is discussed in more detail [below](#legal).